What is an Associate Degree and What is it Good For?

 How to Get an Associate Degree

-Many programs that lead to associate degrees require courses in math, science, communication, and the humanities, although different degrees will emphasize different areas.
+Many programs that lead to associate degrees require math, science, communication, and the humanities, although different degrees will emphasize other areas.
 For instance, an Associate of Arts program will generally require more general education courses than an Associate of Science program.
-And an Associate of Applied Science program will typically require very few general education courses, but plenty of career-focused technical education courses.
+And an Associate of Applied Science program will typically require very few general education courses but plenty of career-focused technical education courses.

 1. Attend community or career college.

-Attending classes on campus, which is the traditional way, gives you a structured, consistent schedule.
+Attending classes on campus gives you a structured, consistent schedule.
 It allows you to watch and listen to your instructors' presentations, discuss concepts with your classmates, and get answers to your questions immediately.
 Many students also enjoy the social aspect of in-person classes.

-You can get an associate degree online in an enormous variety of areas, from accounting and healthcare management to graphic design and veterinary technology.
+Online associate degrees exist in an enormous variety of areas, including healthcare, skilled trades, and other program areas that haven't traditionally been taught from a distance.
 Even programs that require supervised clinical rotations, such as nursing, can be done from the comfort of your own home (though you will need to complete the in-person component at a hospital or clinic in your local area).

 Studying online can be both convenient and cost-effective.
 That's because you have the flexibility to arrange your study schedule around your other commitments and don't have the costs associated with commuting to and from campus.

-However, in order to be successful, you need to be comfortable with learning via watching videos and studying independently.
+To succeed at an online program, you'll need to be comfortable learning via pre-recorded videos, live video conferencing, and studying independently.
 If you prefer having face-to-face contact with your instructors or other students, an online format may not work for you.

 3. Enroll in an accelerated program.

-Are you aiming to complete your associate degree as quickly as possible?
-Consider an accelerated program.
+If one of your main goals is to complete your associate degree as quickly as possible, consider an accelerated program.

-Traditional college programs are comprised of 16-week courses offered twice a year, with an extended break during the summer.
+Traditional college programs consist of 16-week courses offered twice a year, with an extended break during the summer.
 Following such a schedule generally means taking two years to complete an associate degree.

-However, compressing a two-year program into a shorter schedule does not work for everyone.
+Compressing a two-year program into a shorter schedule does not work for everyone, though.
 Some people need more time to absorb all the material and find accelerated programs too fast-paced.
 You should also be aware that some programs require students to have previous college credit or even a full degree before enrolling.

 4. Ask about a reverse transfer.

 With a reverse transfer, credits earned at the four-year institution are transferred back to the original two-year college.
 If the two-year college determines that the student has met all the requirements for an associate degree, it can retroactively award one.
-Over 15,000 students have received associate degrees this way.8
+According to a 2019 Forbes article, over 15,000 students have received associate degrees through reverse transfer.

 If you think you might qualify, talk to the registrar at your four-year college to discuss your options.